Annuli/smart-brain-api/README.md

 # SmartBrain-api - v2
  Final project for ZTM course

-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`
+ * * THE FINAL PROJECT OF A UDEMY COURSE * *

-4. You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
+- You must add your own API key in the `controllers/image.js` file to connect to Clarifai API
-5. Add your own database credentials to `server.js` line 12
+- Add your own database credentials to `server.js` line 12

-You can grab Clarifai API key [here](https://www.clarifai.com/)
+The API of the smart brain application.
+Used Express.js for application access and Knex as the database connection.
+Used encryption (bcrypt) to hash the user's email password.